feizhe1996/JavaFoundamentals/JavaSyntax/KeyboardInput.md

 }
 ```

-`new InputStreamReder(System.in)`
+`new InputStreamReader(System.in)`

-`InputStreamReder` can convert bytes streams to character streams and read data from files.
+`InputStreamReader` can convert bytes streams to character streams and read data from files.

 ```{java}
 InputStreamReader inputStreamReader = new InputStreamReader(new FileInputStream("C:\\Users\\username\\Desktop\\testFile.txt"));